 The most significant part of Agnes Smedley's book is the picture of the Eighth Route Army's unity with the people among whom they live, and for whom they are fighting.
-The success of their military operations is completely dependent on the cooperation of the peasants with the army.
+The success of their military operations is completely dependent on the coöperation of the peasants with the army.
 Every child is a lookout for the soldiers.
 Every farmer is ready suddenly to become a part of the army's transport service.
 Every woman is willing to give food and shelter to the guerrilla fighters.
-And this unity could be the interests of the people, scrupulous through the front. adherence to the principles of paying for everything used, cleanliness, courtesy, and even help in the farm work, suppression of banditry and exploita-
+And this unity could be achieved only by a continuous dem- newspaper office by the back door while the book a lesson for small nations who onstration of the army's devotion to the Storm Troopers were breaking in are likely prey of the unprincipled the recent activities of the trust and the interests of the people, scrupulous through the front. adherence to the principles of paying for everything used, cleanliness, courtesy, and even help in the farm work, suppression of banditry and exploitation.